carolinaconcha/carolinaconcha.github.io/_pages/teaching.md

 Principles of Microeconomics, Department of Economics, Georgetown University, Summer 2019

-Principles of Microeconomics, Department of Economics, Georgetown University, Summer 2020 (Co-teach with Rachel Feldman)
+Principles of Microeconomics, Department of Economics, Georgetown University, Summer 2020 (Cotaught with Rachel Feldman)

 ## Teaching Assistant at Georgetown